Talib Al Mamari

-Talib Al Mamari (طالب المعمري born 24 May 1972) is an Omani activist, human rights defender award laureate and former parliamentarian who served in the Omani Consultative Assembly (Majlis al-Shura) from 2011 until he was arrested in 2013 after having taken part in a peaceful demonstration against pollution caused by the petrochemical industries in his native region of Liwa.
+Talib Al Mamari (طالب المعمري, /ar/; born 24 May 1972) is an Omani academic, activist, human rights defender, writer, and former parliamentarian.
+He served in the Omani Consultative Assembly (Majlis al-Shura) from 2011 until his arrest in 2013 following his participation in a peaceful demonstration against pollution from petrochemical industries in his native constituency of Liwa.

-Born in the Wilayah (Province) of Liwa, in the Al Batinah North Governorate of Oman, Al Mamari worked as an Arabic language teacher before becoming president of the Arabic language section of Sohar University for 12 years.
-Following parliamentary reform in Oman that took place in 2011, Al Mamari was elected to the Omani Consultative Assembly (Majlis al-Shura), the lower house of the Council Of Oman, which assists the government in drawing up the general policies of the state while representing his Wilayah (Province) of Liwa.
+Born in the Wilayah (Province) of Liwa in Oman's Al Batinah North Governorate, Al Mamari worked as an Arabic language teacher before serving as head of the Arabic Language Department at Sohar University for 12 years.
+Following parliamentary reform in Oman that took place in 2011, he was elected to the Omani Consultative Assembly (Majlis al-Shura), the lower house of the Council of Oman, where he represented the Wilayah of Liwa.

-Al Mamari received widespread attention in 2013 - 2014 when he was arrested in August 2013 for participating in an environmental protest which prompted a number of human rights organisations and nations to issue statements calling for his release and a United Nations Working Group on Arbitrary Detention (UNGAD) opinion was made (Al Mamari v.
-Oman, No. 53/2014), stating that his detention was arbitrary and his right to freedom of expression was violated.
-He was charged with "harming the State's prestige", "obstructing traffic", and "disturbing public order.", and sentenced for three years before being granted a royal pardon.
+Al Mamari received widespread attention in 2013–2014 when he was arrested in August 2013 for participating in an environmental protest.
+His detention prompted statements from several human rights organisations and governments calling for his release.
+In 2014, the United Nations Working Group on Arbitrary Detention issued Opinion No. 53/2014 (Al Mamari v.
+Oman), concluding that his detention was arbitrary and that his right to freedom of expression had been violated.
+He was convicted of "harming the State's prestige", "obstructing traffic", and "disturbing public order", and was ultimately sentenced to three years before being granted a royal pardon.

 Early life

-Talib Ahmad Muhammad Al Mamari was born on 24 May 1972 in the Wilayah (Province) of Liwa, in the Al Batinah North Governorate.
-A member of the Bani Omar tribe, Al Mamari worked as an Arabic language teacher before becoming president of the Arabic language section of Sohar University for 12 years.
-He was then detained in Sohar during the Arab Spring protests in early 2011.
-He was eventually released without any conviction.
-He then ran for elections and won a seat in the Shura Council in 2011 after parliamentary reform.
+Talib Ahmad Muhammad Al Mamari was born on 24 May 1972 in the Wilayah (Province) of Liwa, in Oman's Al Batinah North Governorate.
+He graduated from Sohar University with a degree in Literature and Linguistics and later obtained a PhD in Arabic Language from Cairo University.
+He pursued an academic career as a lecturer and Arabic language teacher before serving as head of the Arabic Language Department at Sohar University for 12 years.

+Al Mamari held several professional and municipal positions and served in civil society organizations such as the Omani Society for Writers and Authors, the Scientific Research Council, the Al-Nour Association for the Blind, and the Liwa Municipal Committee from 2000 to 2003.

+During the 2011 Omani protests, Al Mamari was detained in Sohar but was released without conviction.

+Literary career

+During the early 2000s, Al Mamari worked as a writer for the Omani newspaper Al-Shabiba, contributing to its cultural supplements Ibdaʿ and Afaq.
+He wrote a weekly cultural column covering subjects including the Arabic language, poetry, and Arab poets.
+He subsequently discontinued his newspaper writing while working as a lecturer at Sohar University.

+In 2010, Al Mamari published Sufi Discourse in Contemporary Arabic Poetry (Note: الخطاب الصوفي في الشعر العربي المعاصر), a study of Sufi elements in modern Arabic poetry.
+The book examines the poetic works of Adonis, Salah Abdel Sabour, Abd al-Wahhab al-Bayati, and Muhammad Afifi Matar, focusing on the ways in which modern poets incorporated elements of the Arabic Sufi tradition into their poetry.